katamartin/ChefGenius/README.md

 I will implement user authentication in Rails based on the practices learned at App Academy.
 Recipes will be created using a Backbone view, and seen both at the Rails API and Backbone home links.
-The app will be pushed to Heroku and this vital functionality will be confirmed before moving on.
+The app will be pushed to Heroku and this functionality will be confirmed before moving on.

 [Details][phase-one]